 The life insurance products we distribute can be broadly classified into the categories set forth below.
 Due to constant product innovation by insurance companies, some of the insurance products we distribute combine features of one or more of the categories listed below.
-Total net revenues from life insurance products accounted for 17.2% of our total net revenues in 2012.
+Total net revenues from life insurance reporting unit accounted for 17.2% and 13.1% of our total net revenues in 2012 and 2013, respectively.

-• Individual Whole Life Insurance.
+- Individual Whole Life Insurance.
 The individual whole life insurance products we distribute provide insurance for the insured person's entire life in exchange for the periodic payment of fixed premiums over a pre-determined period, generally ranging from five to 20 years, or until the insured reaches a certain age.
-The face amount of the policy or, for some policies, the face amount plus accumulated interests is paid upon the death of the insured.

-- Individual Term Life Insurance.
+The face amount of the policy or, for some policies, the face amount plus accumulated interests is paid upon the death of the insured. - Individual Term Life Insurance.
 The individual term life insurance products we distribute provide insurance for the insured for a specified time period or until the attainment of a certain age, in return for the periodic payment of fixed premiums over a pre-determined period, generally ranging from five to 20 years.
-Term life insurance policies generally expire without value if the insured survives the coverage period. - Individual Endowment Life Insurance.
-The individual endowment products we distribute generally provide maturity benefits if the insured reaches a specified age, and provide to a beneficiary designated by the insured guaranteed benefits upon the death of the insured within the coverage period.
+Term life insurance policies generally expire without value if the insured survives the coverage period.

+- Individual Endowment Life Insurance.
+The individual endowment products we distribute generally provide insurance coverage for the insured for a specified time period and maturity benefits if the insured reaches a specified age, and provide to a beneficiary designated by the insured guaranteed benefits upon the death of the insured within the coverage period.
 In return, the insured makes periodic payment of premiums over a pre-determined period, generally ranging from five to 25 years. - Individual Education Annuity.
 The individual annuity products we distribute are primarily education related products.
 They provide annual benefit payments after the insured attains a certain age, or for a fixed time period, and provide a lump payment at the end of the coverage period.
 In addition, the beneficiary designated in the annuity contract will receive guaranteed benefits upon the death of the insured during the coverage period.
 In return, the purchaser of the annuity products makes periodic payment of premiums during a pre-determined accumulation period. - Universal Insurance.
 We distribute certain universal insurance products that provide not only insurance coverage but also a minimum guaranteed return on the amount the insured puts into an individual investment account.
-In return the insured makes periodic payment of premiums over a pre-determined period. - Individual Health Insurance.
-The individual health insurance products we distribute primarily consist of catastrophic health insurance products, which provide guaranteed benefits for specified serious illnesses during the coverage period.
-In return, the insured makes periodic payment of premiums over a predetermined period. - Group Life Insurance.
+In return, the insured makes periodic payment of premiums over a pre-determined period, generally ranging from five to 25 years. - Participating Insurance.
+The participating insurance products we distribute not only provide insurance coverage but also pay dividends generated from the profits of the insurance company providing the policy.
+The dividends are typically paid out on an annual basis over the life of the policy.
+In return, the insured makes periodic payment of premiums over a pre-determined period, generally ranging from five to 25 years. - Individual Health Insurance.
+The individual health insurance products we distribute primarily consist of catastrophic health insurance products, which provide guaranteed benefits for specified serious illnesses and medicare insurance, which provides conditional reimbursement for medical expenses during the coverage period.
+In return, the insured makes periodic payment of premiums over a pre-determined period. - Group Life Insurance.
 We distribute several group life insurance products, including group health insurance.
 These group products generally have a policy period of one year and require a single premium payment.